tiger9502/DevSetup/MDM.md

 - When asked for permissions, use the root account and password entered before.
 Create a new user and set as administrator.
 - Turn off the Mac by long pressing the power button.

+### Step 5:
+- Boot into Recovery again.
+- Disable SIP with ```csrutil disable```, using the credential of the newly created admin user.
+- Execute the following commands in sequence (ignore if files not found):
+    ```
+    rm /var/db/ConfigurationProfiles/Settings/.cloudConfigHasActivationRecord
+    rm /var/db/ConfigurationProfiles/Settings/.cloudConfigRecordFound
+    touch /var/db/ConfigurationProfiles/Settings/.cloudConfigProfileInstalled
+    touch /var/db/ConfigurationProfiles/Settings/.cloudConfigRecordNotFound
+    launchctl disable system/com.apple.ManagedClient.enroll
+    ```
+- Make sure we also block the urls for enrollment in the host file by:
+    ```
+    echo "0.0.0.0 iprofiles.apple.com" >> /etc/hosts
+    echo "0.0.0.0 mdmenrollment.apple.com" >> /etc/hosts
+    echo "0.0.0.0 deviceenrollment.apple.com" >> /etc/hosts
+    echo "0.0.0.0 gdmf.apple.com" >> /etc/hosts
+    ```
+- Bypass the MacOS Setup:
+    ```
+    touch /Volumes/Data/private/var/db/.AppleSetupDone
+    ```
+- Reboot, and login normally as the admin user.
+Now we can verify enrollment is off inside Terminal:
+    ```profiles status -type enrollment```
+  We should see that the DEP/MDM status is off.
+Finally turn off root access: ```dsenableroot -d```

+## Android 14